biojava/biojava.github.io/wiki/BioJava:CookBook1.7.md

     sampler](BioJava:CookBook:Distribution:Gibbs "wikilink")
 -   [Using Distributions to make a naive Bayes classifier](BioJava:CookBook:Distribution:Bayes "wikilink")
--   [How do I calculate the compositon of a Sequence or collection of Sequences?](Biojava:CookBook:Distribution:Composition "wikilink") This example uses JDK 1.5 and BioJavaX
+-   [How do I calculate the composition of a Sequence or collection of Sequences?](Biojava:CookBook:Distribution:Composition "wikilink") This example uses JDK 1.5 and BioJavaX